 COVID-19 vaccines are free.
-If you have health insurance coverage, you are encouraged to bring your health insurance card to the appointment but it is NOT required to receive a vaccine.
+If you have health insurance coverage, you are encouraged to bring your health insurance card to the clinic, but it is NOT required to receive a vaccine.

-Yes.
-All individuals, including students must register and schedule an appointment to receive a vaccine at the Ball State vaccine site.
+No. You can register and schedule an appointment or walk-in to receive a vaccine at the Ball State vaccine site.